-Cleanup is a public goods task in a 2-dimensional, video game-like gridworld environment, measuring 23 by 16 spaces (Figure \ref{fig:environment}a; see \cite{hughes2018inequity}).
-In the Cleanup task, the aim is to collect apples from an orchard.
+Clean Up is a public goods task in a two-dimensional, video game-like environment, measuring 23 by 16 spaces (Figure \ref{fig:environment/a}; see \cite{hughes2018inequity}).
+In the Clean Up task, the aim is to collect apples from an orchard.
 Each group member gains one point for every apple he or she collects.
 Apples can regrow after they are harvested; apple regrowth is driven by the cleanliness of a geographically separate river.
 The river fills up with pollution with a constant probability over time.
 As the proportion of the river filled with pollution increases, the regrowth rate of apples monotonically decreases.
 For sufficiently high pollution levels, no apples will regrow.

 Group members have a water beam tool which allows them to clean pollution from the river.
-The public good in Cleanup is the regrowth rate of the orchard.
+The public good in Clean Up is the regrowth rate of the orchard.
 Group members contribute to the public good by cleaning the river.
 Group members also possess a ``ticketing'' tool, providing a mechanism for costly punishment \cite{fehr2002altruistic, henrich2006costly}.
 The ticketing tool allows them to lower the scores of other group members.
 It costs four points to ticket another group member; the group member receiving the ticket loses 40 points.